Sarv2/Realtime-Swiggy-Instamart-Analysis/README.md

 **Conclusion**
 The analysis provides the following actionable insights:
 - Invest in low-fat products and expand inventory for better sales and customer satisfaction.
-- Focus on scaling operations in Tier 2 and Tier 3 locations to tap into untapped potential.
+- Focus on scaling operations in Tier 2 and 3 locations to tap into untapped potential.
 - Optimize outlet sizes and types to enhance inventory management and sales efficiency.
 - Leverage data-driven strategies for enhancing product categorization and outlet establishment planning.